 Consult our transfer guides for various schools you are considering, so you know what to take at NMC first.

 Reverse transfer agreements help students finish earning their associate's degree from a two-year college like NMC while working on their bachelor’s degree at a four-year college or university.
-NMC has reverse transfer agreements with eight Michigan universities.
+NMC has reverse transfer agreements with many Michigan universities.
 Learn more »